telerik/blazor-docs/components/chart/events.md

 ## OnDrilldown

-The `OnDrilldown` event is triggered when the [drilldown functionality is executed]({%slug chart-drilldown%}).
+The `OnDrilldown` event is triggered when the [drill-down functionality executes]({%slug chart-drilldown%}).
 The handler of this event accepts a `ChartDrilldownEventArgs` object as a parameter.
-You can access the name of the series that is drilled down (clicked) through the `SeriesName` property of the event arguments object.
+You can access the name of the drilled down (clicked) series through the `SeriesName` property of the event arguments object.

 Below you can find: